dissanayakeG/PHP_AND_JS/CoreJavaScript.md

 # JS in nutshell
 ## Fundamentals

+- In 1995, JavaScript was developed by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), a Netscape developer.
+Initially named Mocha, it was later renamed to LiveScript.
+- Three main parts in JS - ECMAScript | DOM | BOM

+### Variables

 - Variables cannot start with digit,special characters
 - camelCase by convention
 - Dynamically typed (don’t need to explicitly specify the variable’s type)